The RedisVL CLI

-RedisVL is a Python library with a dedicated CLI to help load and create vector search indexes within Redis.
+RedisVL is a Python library with a dedicated CLI to help load and create vector search indices within Redis.

-1. You have installed RedisVL and have that environment activated.
+1. Have installed redisvl and have that environment active for this notebook.

 # First, see if the rvl tool is installed